 That said, overall, self-build house kits often work out to be cheaper than building the same specifications from scratch would be.
 When you’re evaluating costs, between providers and against building in traditional ways, make sure you’re “comparing apples with apples” – this will give you a clear indication of which option is cheaper.

 Another consideration is the permit value per square foot, which is usually lower for prefabricated construction methods.
 The best part about pricing a self-build house kit home is the fixed cost – you will get a cost for the finished project that you can plan for from the get-go, with no surprises and no extended work periods!

 5 Bedroom Steading House by HebHomes

 This beautiful five-bedroom self-build house kit by HebHomes is designed to have two wings, that form a courtyard between them.
 The courtyard is ideal for a sheltered, sunny space to be outdoors and a means to bring extra natural light into the rooms on both wings of the house.

-The pitched roofs on various aspects are ideal for adding solar to your setup and skylights make the most of natural light throughout the house.
+The pitched roofs on various aspects are ideal for adding solar tiles or panels to your setup and skylights make the most of natural light throughout the house.
 HebHomes offer various packages for each of their designs so the pricing depends on the package you choose.
 Prices for this home range from £120 000 for supply only to £480 000 for a full turnkey package.

 3 Bedroom, Double Story, 360 Collection House by Deltec Homes